Practitioners supporting the Centre for Multilateral Negotiations

 This excellent initiative is a unique opportunity to make research on multilateral negotiations useful to policy-makers in their attempts to address global challenges.

 Even when there is a broad common interest in solving an important set of global problems, failures of negotiations can result from poor negotiation management.
-This is where a project focused on managing multilateral negotiations could make a real contribution.
+This is where a centre focused on managing multilateral negotiations could make a real contribution.

 Multilateral Negotiation is all about interests – with regard to both the process and the substance.
-By refining the strategies of eliciting, formulating and reconciling these interests, the project may lead modern summit diplomacy to a next level.
+By refining the strategies of eliciting, formulating and reconciling these interests, the centre may lead modern summit diplomacy to a next level.

 The success of multilateral negotiations also rests on the negotiation strategy and management.
 This project is the first to provide evidence-based, concrete suggestions on how to ensure the success of international conferences.

 Many have identified the importance of the chair in multilateral negotiations, but no one has undertaken a systematic analysis of the requirements for success or even the parameters for analysis that get us beyond simply personality.
-This project should do so.
+This centre should do so.

 There is a significant gap in global governance in collecting the fragmented experience in facilitation and providing it to future chairs.
 Governments and civil society have a lot to gain from this.